 Beyond our biannual symposiums in which we gather together, we have also connected in various ways to research and create- we have started theatre companies, embarked upon research and creation in various residencies, and led other trainings and workshops.

 Each member of RE^ATHETA has a different artistic background and area of expertise within the realm of theatre practice.
 Our research draws upon many different practices, including physical ensemble training, Feldenkrais, polyphonic singing and songs of tradition, therapeutic artistic practices, nature embodied practices, and others.

 We are professional performers, community artists, directors, teachers, and embodied practitioners, and through our time together training with Song of the Goat Theatre and engaging in practice-as-research, we developed a common working language and mutual trust.
 We find great value in our differences, and we are united in our continuous pursuit of touching upon the essential qualities of human nature and experience, and of life-long learning.

 In August 2019, after a period of intensive research and development, we led a 2-day workshop with performers in Barcelona, incorporating various exercises and embodied practices focused on understanding the relationship with oneself, between the self and the other, and between self and the group.

-In 2020, we are connecting virtually to develop our website and online presence, while looking to the following year to conduct a residency in Denmark.
+We are connecting virtually to develop our website and online presence, while planning on conducting a residency in Denmark in 2022.

 Photos: Patricia Bonet